Introduction: Why Planning Is Being Re-Defined

 Scenario-Driven Planning Becomes Operational

 By 2026, scenario planning is no longer confined to high-level annual strategy reviews or “fire drills” – it’s increasingly part of regular operations.
 A decision-centric supply chain planning approach supports the structured exploration of alternatives on the fly.
 Planners can routinely pose “what if” questions and get rapid insights into potential outcomes.
-For example:
+For example:- What if demand surges 20% above forecast next month?

 - What if a critical supplier’s lead time doubles overnight?